Peace and Tech: Part 5

 Phaethon refused to accept no for an answer.
 Reluctantly, Helios let his son drive the sun chariot across the sky.

 Helios was infallible in his godly domain of driving the sun chariot.
 He could drive the sun chariot day after day and never make a mistake.
 But Phaethon, as a fallible mortal, was unable to control the reins of his father’s sun chariot.

 Losing control, Phaethon fell and crashed the sun chariot into the Earth.
 Plato wrote that Phaethon's fall "burnt up all that was upon the earth.”

 Engraving depicting Phaethon's fall, by Hendrick Goltzius (1588)

-Ovid added to this terrifying description of Phaethon crashing the sun chariot into the earth.
-Ovid’s description bears an uncanny resemblance to the effects of a nuclear holocaust: “The earth now burst into flames on all of the hills and the mountains, split into huge wide cracks, and dried as it lost its moisture.
+Ovid also described Phaethon crashing the sun chariot into the earth.
+Ovid’s description bears an uncanny resemblance to the terrifying effects of a nuclear holocaust: “The earth now burst into flames on all of the hills and the mountains, split into huge wide cracks, and dried as it lost its moisture.
 The corn turned white and the trees were charred into leafless skeletons . . .
 Destruction fell upon great walled cities; mighty nations with all their peoples the conflagration turned into ashes.” – Ovid, Metamophoses

 The allegory of Helios, Phaethon, and the sun chariot can give us insight into the dangers of nuclear weapons in relation to our mortality, fallibility, and vulnerability.
 President John F. Kennedy used another ancient metaphor—the sword of Damocles—providing further insight into the dangers of nuclear weapons.